Contact

 These provide a simple, predictable structure for maintaining an agreed session frequency from month to month.

-They are typically discussed after an initial consultation, when clinical needs are clearer.
+Memberships are not a requirement.
+They are typically discussed after an initial consultation, once clinical needs and appropriate frequency are clearer.

 Choosing the right level of care